As utility prices rise, many homeowners are starting to turn towards renewable energy as a way to reduce their utility costs.

 Request InformationSchedule Service

-The cost of installing a solar power system will depend on the layout and size of your home, and the system’s capacity in watts.
-In Ontario, the average cost of installing a solar power system is approximately $2.46 per watt.
+There are many factors that go into determining the optimal solar power system, such as the layout and size of the home.
+The cost of installation will be dependent on the size of the solar power system and its capacity – in Ontario, the average cost of installing a solar power system is approximately $2.46 per watt.
 If you’re thinking about installing solar panels in your home today, don’t hesitate to contact MADE ELECTRIC for more information!
-Our team operates within Brampton and the GTA, and we are committed to helping meet all of your needs.
+Our team operates within the GTA, and we are committed to helping meet all of your needs.

 Frequently Asked Questions (FAQs)

 What happens to the excess solar power produced by my panels?

 In Ontario, you can work with your local utility provider to either earn a credit on your electric bill, or sell your excess energy back to the grid for profit.
 Any credits that you receive on your electric bill can be carried forward and saved for up to one year.